 5. May Improve Athletic Performance

-Many athletes often take a taurine supplement looking to boost physical performance and enhance endurance.
+Taurine has become a more commonly used athletic supplement, with many athletes looking to boost physical performance and enhance endurance.

 In one study, eight middle-distance runners consumed 1,000 milligrams two hours prior to running, which was found to increase performance by an average of 1.7 percent.